felixwoolford/worldle/README.md

 # WOR**L**DLE

 Play this modified geographical wordle here: https://infinite-worldle.herokuapp.com/ !
+Note that because it is hosted on heroku, the app via that link may take a long time to load :)

 This is just a quick edit to let worldle be played many times in a day